Troubleshoot custom package and IEAK 11 problems

-If you can’t uninstall IE using Uninstall or change a program in the Control Panel, it could be because the uninstall information isn’t on the computer.
+If you cannot uninstall IE using Uninstall or change a program in the Control Panel, it could be because the uninstall information is not on the computer.
 To fix this issue, you should:

 Review the uninstall log file, IE11Uninst.log, located in the